ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

 The cluster uses virtual server instances in [{{site.data.keyword.powerSysFull}}](https://www.ibm.com/products/power-virtual-server){: external} as cluster nodes.
 {: shortdesc}

-This sample configuration focuses on the second generation of the [Standalone Enqueue Server](https://help.sap.com/docs/ABAP_PLATFORM/cff8531bc1d9416d91bb6781e628d4e0/902412f09e134f5bb875adb6db585c92.html){: external}, also called *ENSA2*.
+This example configuration applies to the second generation of the [Standalone Enqueue Server](https://help.sap.com/docs/ABAP_PLATFORM/cff8531bc1d9416d91bb6781e628d4e0/902412f09e134f5bb875adb6db585c92.html){: external}, also called *ENSA2*.

 Starting with the release of SAP S/4HANA 1809, ENSA2 is installed by default, and can be configured in a two-node or multi-node cluster.
 This example uses the *ENSA2* setup for a two-node RHEL HA Add-On cluster.